 Estimates of PewDiePie’s Net Worth

 Clearly, the only person who knows PewDiePie’s net worth is Felix, himself.
 However, there have been many attempts made to estimate it over the last few years.
 His income rose each year 2010 until 2016, by which time Forbes estimated he was YouTube’s highest earner, taking in $15 million that year.

 Online estimates of PewDiePie’s net worth vary.
 This should be no surprise – they are only estimates.
 While people have found it relatively simple to predict his income, it is harder to know how much he has spent over the years.
-There also seems to be differences of opinion over his taxes tax treatment over the years.
+As of 2022, PewDiePie's net worth is estimated to be $35-$55 million.

 Coed predicts his Net Worth at the beginning of 2018 to be $61 million (from combined earnings of $124 million since 2010).
 They estimate that he has cleared at least $9 million a year from advertising earnings on his YouTube channel.
 He will, of course, have taken a small tumble, with the loss of Google Preferred advertising status and rates.

 Fraghero provides detailed calculations of how a professional MBA arrived at a predicted Net Worth for PewDiePie of $30 million.
 This includes eight years worth of YouTube advertisements, brand deals, affiliate relationships, and his personally-branded merchandise.
 They also recognize that he has made several generous donations to charity over the years.

 Celebs Net Worth Now believe that his net worth is smaller - $25 million, although they don’t explain how they came by this calculation.

 The Net Worth Portal is even less generous in their (documented) estimates.
 Their best prediction for PewDiePie’s Net Worth is $21 million – still not insubstantial.

 Here's an interesting tool to estimate how much his videos are worth